jsh9091/hex-clock/README.md

 Note: The watch-face should be selected and running on the phone while changing the Number Mode and color within the phone app.
 If the watch-face is not currently running on the Fitbit watch, then the setting changes might not take on the watch.

-NOTE: This watch-face pending approval to be published to the app store.

 [Fitbit App Gallery listing](https://gallery.fitbit.com/details/2332fe64-124f-4c94-852f-7686552522af?key=4a38aea7-998b-4bd0-b2fa-9abdad2b91b4)

 ![screenshot of watch-face](Screenshot.png)